-The jazz/blues sound of The Heart of Saturday Night is characterised mainly by Waits gradually developing gravelly voice, something that would become one of his biggest assets and musical trademarks, although there is still a lighter texture to his voice on this record in comparison to his later records.
-His voice combines nicely with jazz arrangements that include piano, double bass, drums, horns and even strings on the more sombre pop tracks.
-Ultimately it is this combination that gives this album that seedy night club/backstreet ally way feel that conveys to the listener scenes of drunks, hookers and bohemians, or should I say the outcasts of American society.
+The jazz/blues sound of The Heart of Saturday Night is characterized mainly by Waits developing gravelly voice, something that would become one of his biggest assets and musical trademarks, although there is still a lighter texture to his voice on this record in comparison to his later records.
+His voice combines nicely with jazz arrangements that include piano, double bass, drums, horns and even strings on the more somber pop tracks.
+Ultimately it is this combination that gives this album that seedy nightclub/backstreet ally way feel that conveys to the listener scenes of drunks, hookers and bohemians, or should I say the outcasts of American society.
 One track “The Heart of Saturday Night” even contains sound effects of a car horn and traffic.
 It is this setting which Waits also addresses in the lyrics with the songs in a way appearing like little poetic depictions of the world of late night bars and city streets.
 “Depot, depot what am I doing here”, “looking for the heart of Saturday night”, and “tight-slacked clad girls on the graveyard shift” are just some of the lyrical examples which Waits conveys to the listener to describe the underbelly of 1970s America.
 Jack Kerouac and the beatniks are also an influence on the material on this album, with Waits on a couple of tracks “Diamonds on My Windshield” and “Ghosts of Saturday Night” not singing but instead reciting the verses backed by jazzy accompaniments.
 The music on this album and indeed later releases would be heavily influenced by beatniks such as Kerouac, with Waits especially taken by the idea of fusing spoken word and jazz together.